md-naim-hassan-saykat/bapil/README.md

 BAPIL aims to bridge the gap between AI research, public policy, governance, and innovation by developing frameworks, methodologies, and prototype systems that can assist decision-makers, researchers, and stakeholders in addressing national challenges through data-informed approaches.

----

 ## Inspiration & Related Initiatives

-BAPIL draws inspiration from international efforts in AI governance, policy intelligence, digital government, and public sector innovation, including initiatives from:
+BAPIL draws inspiration from international efforts in AI governance, policy intelligence, digital government, public-sector innovation, and responsible AI adoption.
+The framework incorporates lessons from a diverse set of countries and institutions that have demonstrated leadership in digital transformation, AI strategy, governance, and innovation.

+These include:

-- Singapore GovTech
+* Singapore Smart Nation Initiative and GovTech Singapore

-- South Korea National AI Strategy and AI Hub initiatives
+* South Korea National AI Strategy and AI Hub initiatives

-- Estonia's digital government ecosystem
+* Estonia’s digital government and digital identity ecosystem

-- United Kingdom AI governance and public sector AI programs
+* United Kingdom AI governance programs and Government Digital Service (GDS)
+* Finland’s AI literacy initiatives, including the Elements of AI program
+* United Arab Emirates (UAE) National AI Strategy and digital government initiatives
+* Canada’s responsible AI governance frameworks and Directive on Automated Decision-Making

-- OECD AI Policy Observatory
+* OECD AI Policy Observatory (OECD.AI)

----
+* UNESCO AI Ethics and Responsible AI initiatives
+* NIST AI Risk Management Framework (AI RMF)
+* World Bank GovTech and Digital Development programs
+* UNDP Digital Governance and Public Sector Innovation initiatives

+BAPIL does not seek to replicate any existing model.
+Instead, it aims to synthesize international best practices and adapt relevant lessons to the Bangladeshi context, with a focus on AI governance, policy intelligence, digital transformation, public-sector innovation, Bangla-language AI, and evidence-based decision support.

+The initiative is envisioned as a complementary research and policy intelligence framework that supports Bangladesh’s broader digital transformation agenda, including Smart Bangladesh Vision 2041 and emerging national AI initiatives.

 ## Vision